 If you are arriving earlier than your check-in, you might want to start off with some of your sightseeing.

-There is a luggage storage center on-site at Victoria, but it’s a bit pricey.
+There is a luggage storage center on-site in Victoria, but it’s a bit pricey.
 There are many places to store your luggage nearby starting at £6/bag for the day.

 Nearby Tourist Sights Include: